hiyouga/ChatGLM-Efficient-Tuning/README.md

 ## Changelog

+[23/04/19] Now we support merging the weights of fine-tuned models trained by LoRA!
+Try `--checkpoint_dir checkpoint1,checkpoint2` argument for continually fine-tuning the models.

 [23/04/18] Now we support training the quantized models using three fine-tuning methods!
 Try `quantization_bit` argument for training the model in 4/8 bits.

 [23/04/12] Now we support training from checkpoints!
-Use `--checkpoint_dir` to specify the checkpoint model to fine-tune from.
+Use `--checkpoint_dir` argument to specify the checkpoint model to fine-tune from.

 [23/04/11] Now we support training with combined datasets!
 Try `--dataset dataset1,dataset2` argument for training with multiple datasets.